Cost of LivingUpdated May 2026

 How does Chandler compare to other west cities?

-Among western cities in our database, Chandler ranks near the middle for rent prices.
+Among western cities in our database, Chandler ranks on the higher end for rent prices.
 Nearby alternatives include Gilbert and Mesa.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Chandler?